 Established in 2015 by the Lester Dequaine/Frank Chiarenza Foundation, Inc. The Lester Dequaine/Frank Chiarenza Foundation Scholarship Fund at the Peabody Conservatory will award the Rosa Ponselle Scholarship in Voice to a talented undergraduate studying voice at Peabody.
 The Foundation also established an the Fund for the Rosa Ponselle Collection at the Peabody Archives, endowing a gift to maintain it in perpetuity and providing a current-use gift.

 Established in 2011 by Laifun Chung and Ted Kotcheff, parents of a Peabody alumnus to support undergraduate students from California.
-Mr. Kotcheff is a film and television director and Ms. Chung, a member of the Peabody National Advisory Council, owns a landscape design business in Los Angeles.
+Mr. Kotcheff is a film and television director and Ms. Chung, a former member of the Peabody National Advisory Council, owns a landscape design business in Los Angeles.

 *The payout of this endowment is doubled through the Johns Hopkins President’s Undergraduate Scholarship Gifts Matching Program.